Zellement/shantymen-2019/src/pages/oddfellows-hall.md

 ,For that is how our race began.

 And what was all this progress for?
- That took ten billion years of more?
+ That took ten billion years or more?

 Creation reached its climax when;